microsoft/FigmaSharp/README.md

 ## Visual Studio extension

-The [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/) extension contains the tools to preview Figma documents and bundle them into your projects.
+The [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/) extension contains the tools to preview Figma documents and generate Packages ready to use in your projects.
 Download the .mpack from the [Releases](https://github.com/netonjm/FigmaSharp/releases) page.

 <br/>